donachys/static-site/content/projects/cannon-go.md

 The matchmaking is extremely naive as I wanted to keep things simple.
 But I find the problem of creating matches to be fascinating.
 The various aspects of how to match players up so that the game experience is a positive one while also dealing with the technical implementation challenges could prove very interesting.
 I hope to revisit this problem in the future!

 ### Gitlab CI/CD
 This was the first project where I used Gitlab's solution for automated builds.
 After a bit of ramping up on their build documentation I quickly got a working `.gitlab-ci.yml` working for an automated linux target test and build.
 I was able to use one of gitlab's provided regex's for golang to pick up the code-coverage value from the build output, but alas, it only reads the code-coverage value of the last module.
-Fortunately for me that module is 100% covered! 😅 It's also great that their system automatically keeps downloadable build artifacts around for you.
+To fix this, I used the `go tool cover` command which will give a total statements covered output, and the regex `\(statements\)\s+\d+.\d+%` picked it up nicely.
+It's also great that gitlab can automatically keep downloadable build artifacts around for you.

 ### Outro
 I learned a lot and had a lot of fun working on this game so far.
 It definitely seems to me that GRPC is a viable communications tool for games, though I will need to figure out techniques to deal with interruptions to the stream.
 Terminal UI for games will continue to be a challenge I think.
 Even a basic game such as this one comes with challenges to achieve a reasonable user experience.

 Since this game does not require a full simulation to run on the server and the client-server communication is relatively sparse, I don't see any issues with using a garbage-collected language like Go and the tcp-based GRPC protocol has worked well so far!
 I think it warrants further investigation.

+The source code is hosted [on gitlab](https://gitlab.com/donachys/cannon-go).